-SPONSORED BY THE GRAPHIC ARTS EDUCATIONAL ADVISORY COMMISSION, NEW YORK ADVISORY COUNCIL FOR CAREER AND TECHNICAL EDUCATION
+SPONSORED BY THE GRAPHICS INDUSTRY ADVISORY COMMISSION, NEW YORK ADVISORY COUNCIL FOR CAREER AND TECHNICAL EDUCATION

 GTX logo